 The Jack Dempsey cichlids would pick a mate from the co-specific female in the tank.
-It is ideal to put them together early so they mature and pair because it helps them get along better.
-When they are ready, separate them from other fishes and put them in a breeding tank.
+It is ideal to put them together early to mature and pair for it helps them get along better.
+Then, when they are ready, separate them from other fishes and put them in a breeding tank.
 They both would darken their coloration to show they are prepared to mate.

-Remember, the couple do not like other mature fishes around them, would react extremely and may even kill to make that point.
-Only put them together in a breeding tank when the female is ready to spawn, or the male would chase and harass the female.
+Remember, the couple does not like other mature fish around them; they will react extremely and may even kill to make that point.
+So only put them together in a breeding tank when the female is ready to spawn, or the male would chase and harass the female.

 2. Tank Conditions for Breeding

 The Jack Dempsey fish breeding rates have a higher probability when the tank mimics their natural habitat.
-They like to breed close to hilly rivers so they have a sturdy platform for the female to lay their eggs.
+They like to breed close to hilly rivers, for they have a sturdy platform for the female to lay their eggs.
 You can place a cave-like decor like a pot to simulate a hill.
 It is crucial to create an ideal environment for that number of fry.